Knowledge Hub

 • Employee Liability Information – sharing information about the employees transferring and affected by the transfer and how communication and the transfer will be managed should be discussed and agreed with the new employer.
 This, together with a timeframe for the transaction and exchange of information will need to be agreed to ensure a smooth transition.
 Our TUPE lawyers can help you consider what should be discussed and agreed with the new employer and how this can be done in a manner compliant with data protection law.

-• Warranties and indemnities – it is highly advisable that you seek legal advice about any warranties and indemnities you provide to a transferee relating to employees.
+• Warranties and indemnities – it is highly advisable that you seek legal advice about any warranties and indemnities you provide to the new employer relating to employees.
 Our experienced employment lawyers can guide you on what warranties are more standard and those which may require redrafting or renegotiating before being agreed to best protect your business’ interests.

 • Agree on transition arrangements – practical things like whether the new employer will meet staff before the transfer and whether transferring employees will get to see new premises, if applicable are worth discussing at an early stage.
 Also, how customers receive communication about the transfer and any impact it may have on them are worth consideration.